MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 Contents of `molecool/molecool/__init__.py`:
 ~~~
-"""
-molecool
-A Python package for analyzing and visualizing xyz files.
-For MolSSI Workshop.
+"""A Python package for analyzing and visualizing xyz files."""
-"""

 # Add imports here
 from .functions import *